todaatsushi/blind75/3sum-ts/README.md

 Will need a linear 2sum for every num in `nums` and store those in both a result Vec and also a hashmap, which will have all the nums in `nums` at most.

+2) Loop through `nums` after sorting it and initialise two pointers on each loop.
+We can move left, right inwards depending on whether the total is too large or too small, ignoring the `num` when either lands on it.

+Time: O(N^^2)
+Space: O(N)

+The result list will grow with the input in the worst case.